-E. Purchase of Real Property
+E. Purchase of Real Property: BOE Policy 520.01

-At the request of the president and upon recommendation of the Chancellor, the State Board of Education may approve the purchase of property for the benefit of the institution.
-Procedures as stated in Memorandum # 2008-EXE- 037 must be followed when requesting Board approval.
+At the request of the president and upon recommendation of the Chancellor, the ACCS Board of Trustees may approve the purchase of property for the benefit of the institution.

 A proposal for the purchase should be developed in a package as follows: